CHARITABLE SOLICITATION REGISTRATION

 Your Fundraising Registration Service Options

-We have four service offerings, with different levels of assistance.
+We have a number of service offerings, with different levels of assistance.
 With our White Glove Service, we’ll take care of every aspect of your registrations.
-With our 3 levels of DIY options, we provide guidance and assistance for tackling some, or all, of your charitable registrations yourself.
+With our DIY options, we provide guidance and assistance for tackling some, or all, of your charitable registrations yourself.

 Our complete registration services include: